 These problems hit most successful businesses at some stage and there are proven solutions.
 However, these may not be the ones you think they are.

 David Wicks, founder of Digital Hunters, works closely with tech business founders to establish a loyal and expanding customer base and create a lasting legacy.
-David has over 25 years of experience and has built and led tech businesses to significant growth including Orbis (which won a place in the Deloitte UK Technology Fast 50 twice) and NDS (which grew internationally and was acquired for $5B by Cisco).
+David has 30 years of experience and has built and led tech businesses to significant growth including Orbis (which won a place in the Deloitte UK Technology Fast 50 twice) and NDS (which grew internationally and was acquired for $5B by Cisco).
+Most recently, he was CTO for KodyPay, taking the business from a pre-revenue trial to a fully launched service and £6M funding.

 Issues holding successful tech businesses back are mainly internal.
 Often these are caused by limitations in the business model, process or people plus being unable to adopt new approaches rapidly when required.